The Standard Model partial unification scale as a guide to new physics model building: Abstract

 \section{Abstract}

 In the Standard Model, partial unification of the non-Abelian running gauge couplings is achieved at the scale $\mu^{\rm SM}_{32} \approx 2.8 \times 10^{16}$ GeV.
 Elaborating on this fact, we discuss a simple general parametrization for the new physics corrections leading to full unification at some scale $M_X$.
 We show that for any new physics model such that the corrections to the non-Abelian couplings are equal (or nearly so), $M_X$ is equal (or close to) the partial unification scale $\mu^{\rm SM}_{32}$; the latter scales could be disentangled only if the corrections to the non-Abelian couplings are significantly different.
 We explore how the parametrization works for some relevant models with new physics below $M_X$, as low energy supersymmetry, split supersymmetry, \textit{etc}.
-As for models with a desert up to $M_X$, we explore in particular how the parametrization works for string inspired corrections; we find a phenomenologically remarkable possibility for unification at about $100$ TeV, suggesting a low string scale, in addition to the more conservative possibility for unification at $\mu^{\rm SM}_{32}$.
+As for models with a desert up to $M_X$, we explore in particular how the parametrization works for string inspired corrections; we find a phenomenologically remarkable possibility for unification at about $100$ TeV, suggesting a low string scale, in addition to the more conservative possibility for unification at $\mu^{\rm SM}_{32}$; for models with power-low running/threshold corrections, we also outline an interesting connection with the number of fermion families propagating in the bulk.

 \linespread{1.4}

 1.2cm